 Cup of Tea

-Cup of Tea Meaning
+Cup of Tea – Created by 7ESL

-Origin of this interesting term
+Origin of this Interesting Term

 The phrase cup of tea comes from the 1800’s and then over 100 years later in the 1920’s the word not was added onto the start of the phrase to create a negative version of it.